N-45div/chromium-hackathon/relatedDocPrepare.md

     you can adjust above flow based on your understanding.

-Other flow, such as ColletralRatio, reapy... now not work in test net.
+Other flow, such as ColletralRatio, reapy... privacy mode now not work in test net.